 I have chosen to do this work for my son’s sake.
 I hope you will choose to work with me to learn how you can play a part in dismantling white supremacy and destroying anti-Blackness.

 This is not a diversity training.
-It’s a course designed to help people decide how best to dismantle white supremacy in their context through collective action.
+It’s a project designed to help people decide how best to dismantle white supremacy in their context through collective action.

-This work will not be easy, and it cannot be completed in a few hours of lecture, but it can be done if you are willing to put in the work with me.
+This work will not be easy, but it can be done if you are willing to put in the work with me.

-The course, “Decoding and Decentering Whiteness,” begins with an introductory lesson, followed by five guided, intensive discussions, with reading and writing assignments in between sessions.
-The course culminates with participants creating a concrete plan for collective action against white supremacy in their lives and in their institutions, and includes the option for ongoing accountability for the successful execution of this action plan.
+This course consists of six hour-long synchronous online sessions.
+It begins with an introductory lesson, followed by five guided, intensive discussions, with reading and writing assignments in between sessions.
+The course culminates with participants creating a concrete plan for collective action to decenter whiteness in their lives and in their institutions, and includes the option for ongoing accountability for the successful execution of this action plan.
+The course is designed for small groups (2-6 people) and can meet for six consecutive weeks or with two weeks in between sessions.
+Individuals can also join and be matched with other participants to form a group.

-Please contact me at Justin.Gerald22@myhunter.cuny.edu for inquiries, rates, and scheduling.
+Please contact me at Justin.Gerald22@myhunter.cuny.edu for inquiries, rates, and scheduling, or to be added to The Ezel Project Newsletter mailing list for updates.